sagemath/sagewiki_to_gh-2022-10-10/magma.md

 Magma seems to accept Group Rings over any unital ring, not just commutative rings.

+Sage seems to do more things for the group Algebra of the symmetric group.
+But, general group algebra implementation has nothing to do with the symmetric group algebra implementation, theses things should be given the same interface.

 ==== Construction of Subalgebras, Ideals and Quotient Algebras ==== Sage does nothing about subalgebras of a group algebra.
 Essentially this entire page http://magma.maths.usyd.edu.au/magma/htmlhelp/text1113.htm is missing.